informatics-isi-edu/ermrest/user-doc/annotation.md

 `tag:misd.isi.edu,2015:display`

-This key is allowed on any number of schemas, tables, and columns.
+This key is allowed on any number of schemas, tables, columns, and keys.
 This annotation indicates display options for the indicated element and its nested model elements.

 Supported JSON payload patterns: